chikamichi/metamorphosis/README.md

     require 'metamorphosis'

-## Inheritance everywhere!
+## Inheritance everywhere

 Traditionnal plugins solutions wants you to manage some aliasing and make it hard to fallback on original behavior should you want to.
 Metamorphosis ships with a clean extension mechanism which handle both class and instance behavior redefinition on-the-fly.

-    code example pending

 Metamorphosis relies on the power of Ruby's mixin and `extend` method to design a powerful inheritance chain around your objects.
 To learn more about the nitty-gritty details, see the section "Under the hood" below.

-## Just write the code you care about

 Metamorphosis aims at making the process of writing plugins dead-simple.
 Using some smart *Convention Over Configuration* rules, it allows you to focus on the plugin's code.
-If you abide by the defaults, only three things are of your responsibility:
+If you abide by the defaults, only three simple things are of your responsibility:

 1. write some plugin of your own kind, targeting a "receiver" to hook into
 2. declare that you want to use Metamorphosis in the specific receiver